Chasnah7/aseprite-build-script/README.md

 The user customizable portion of this script consists of paths.
 Most of these paths can be changed to better fit your build environment.
 Below is a short description of each path in order of appearance.

+1. WORKING
+    * Main working directory for compiling.
+Recommended to make a separate directory from where the script is run from so it can be easily deleted to build a fresh copy of aseprite.

-1. DEPS
+2. DEPS

     * Change DEPS path to your main working directory.
 The working directory will be created for you if it does not already exist.

-2. ASEPRITE
+3. ASEPRITE

     * Path where Aseprite source code will be unzipped into, directory is created for you.
 DO NOT MODIFY!

-3. SKIA
+4. SKIA

     * Path where Skia will be unzipped into, directory is created for you.
 DO NOT MODIFY!

-4. ASEZIP
+5. ASEZIP

     * Determines what URL aseprite source code is downloaded from, modify if you are building a different version of aseprite.

-5. SKIAZIP
+6. SKIAZIP

     * Determines what URL Skia is downloaded from, modify if your version of INSTALL.MD recommends a different version of Skia.

-6. VISUALSTUDIO
+7. VISUALSTUDIO

     * Path to Visual Studio 2022, modify if you have installed on a different drive and/or if using a different edition.

-7. WINSDK
+8. WINSDK

     * This path is to check if the correct version of the Windows SDK is installed, modify if INSTALL.MD recommends a newer SDK version.

-8. TEMP
+9. TEMP

     * Path to temporary directory for curls.

 ## Updating

-* If you have previously run the script and have changed the URL for ASEZIP, please make sure to delete the previous aseprite directory in the working directory (DEPS).
+* If you have previously run the script and have changed the URL for ASEZIP, please make sure to delete the previous aseprite directory in the working directory (%DEPS%), and the source code ZIP file in your temp directory (%TEMP).

-* If you change the URL for SKIAZIP, please make sure to delete the skia directory in the working directory (DEPS).
+* If you change the URL for SKIAZIP, please make sure to delete the skia directory in the working directory (%DEPS%), and the Skia ZIP file in your temp directory (%TEMP%).

 ## Details